DaedalusMDW/bge-game3-demo/README.md

 - Vehicles
   - jets, atvs, cars, etc
 - Player characters
-  - you can change character by entering the name of the blender object in the map select ui
+  - you can change character in the characters menu.  green highlight is the active player, select again to reset to default.
 - Attachments/Usables
   - guns, jetpacks, hats and things